 That's why hyperventilation is such an important thing to understand for those with anxiety.
 It's not only the cause of many of the worst anxiety symptoms – it also may become its own disorder that requires your attention.

 Symptoms of Hyperventilation

-Hyperventilation is generally not dangerous.
-But it causes symptoms that mimic very dangerous disorders.
-Hyperventilation causes carbon dioxide levels to drop very low in your blood stream.
+Hyperventilation is not dangerous.
+But it causes symptoms that mimic severe disorders.
+Hyperventilation causes carbon dioxide levels to drop very low in your bloodstream.
 This lack of balance causes your blood vessels to constrict and your nerves to fire incorrectly.
 All of this leads to a host of problems that those with anxiety attacks will find very familiar, including:

 - Rapid heartbeat.